|

 Bobbin Lace: With the history pages, please be patient.
 Some have a lot of photos and even thumbnails need time to load.

-Two Structural Classes: Straight lace (continuous lace) and Part lace (sectional lace, also called free lace or freeform lace).
-Also structural distinctions between regional/period styles of bobbin lace.
+Two Structural Classes: Structural differences between regional/period styles of bobbin lace.
+Straight lace (continuous lace) and Part lace (sectional lace, also called free lace or freeform lace).

 Historical Overview: Bobbin lace history.
 Brief description of stylistic trends across centuries